All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if my IGF-1 levels get too high?

 This is exactly why blood work monitoring matters.
 If IGF-1 levels rise above the target range, your physician will adjust the protocol (reducing amounts, changing frequency, or modifying the peptide combination) to bring levels back into the desired range.
-The preserved feedback mechanisms of secretagogue therapy make runaway GH/IGF-1 elevation less likely than with exogenous HGH, but monitoring remains essential.
+The preserved feedback mechanisms of secretagogue therapy make runaway GH/IGF-1 elevation less likely than with exogenous HGH, but monitoring remains important.

 Can I take all three peptides in a single injection?